THE RESIDENCE PERMIT OF FRANCE

 Perhaps the main drawback of the procedure of obtaining a residence permit in France is the bureaucracy inherent in this country.
 You will be surprised, but local officials are much more picky than in other countries.
 In their desire to strictly abide by the law and to be as thorough as possible in any smallest formality, they reach insanity.
 At the same time, they sometimes work a bit erratically, more precisely, inconsistently.

-A RESIDENCE PERMIT IN FRANCE ON THE BASIS OF THE REGISTRATION OF THE REPRESENTATIVE OFFICE:
+A RESIDENCE PERMIT IN FRANCE Because of THE REGISTRATION OF THE REPRESENTATIVE OFFICE:

 This option of the registration of residence permit is excellent for private entrepreneurs.
 Its essence is to open a representative office in France.